AlexanderLapygin/dags/CONTRIBUTING.md

 **`yarn test`**: run test for all component packages

-**`yarn versionup-then-release-in-ci`**: bump the version of the changed packages and then publish them
+**`yarn versionup-then-release-by-ci`**: bump the version of the changed packages and then publish them

 **`yarn [package] <cmd>`**: Run a command on the specific package you're working on.
 You can run `build`, `test`, `lint` commands